Fachrulmustofa20/Fachrulmustofa20/README.md

 # Hi there 👋 , I'm Fachrul!
 ### 🌱 I’m currently learning Go Languange
-### Have interest in Technology, especially Backend Engineer.
-Experienced as a Backend Engineer for more than 2 year in a tech company.
+#### Have interest in Technology, especially Backend Engineer.
+Experienced as a Backend Engineer for more than 2 year in a fintech, e-commerce.

 <p>
 <img src="https://gpvc.arturio.dev/fachrulmustofa20" />